Keeping Iguanas as Pets

 Lighting and Temperature Needs

 Like all reptiles, iguanas need an artificial source of heat and a temperature gradient maintained in their enclosure.
 As they are tropical lizards, they like things fairly hot.
 However, avoid “hot rocks” as these can cause serious burns, sometimes even death.
-Undercage heating provided by a heating pad is a better choice (placed under the cage so that animals cannot have direct contact with it.).
+Underage heating provided by a heating pad is a better choice (placed under the cage so that animals cannot have direct contact with it.).
 Make sure you also provide a specific basking spot, using an overhead light and heat source.
 The temperature should be in the region of 90-100 degrees F and it should only be available for about 10-14 hours per day (turned off at night).

 While artificial UV light sources claim to supply all the necessary radiation to facilitate Vitamin D production in the skin (and thus calcium absorption), there is really no substitute for natural sunlight.
 Naturally, this is a scarce resource in the UK!
 However, take any chance you can to allow your iguana to “sunbathe” in natural light, especially during the warmer summer months.
 This can be done on a leash and harness or by putting the iguana in a purpose-built outdoor playpen with a shaded area.